Social Media Guidelines

 - Please see the section below on “Inappropriate Social Media Content” for boundaries on social media content.

 - Keep in mind that content posted to college-related accounts represents your area, but also reflects on the College as a whole.

 - Managers who delegate the drafting of social media content to student workers should review and approve content before it is posted.
 Student group advisors should regularly review social media content and plans for the clubs, groups, and organizations they oversee.
-If you are planning a student takeover of a social media account as a special promotion, confer with the director of digital strategy on best practices well in advance.
+If you are planning a student takeover of a social media account as a special promotion, confer with the Communications digital team on best practices well in advance.

 - Managers should communicate 1) guidelines to their staff regarding who is approved to represent the department on social media and 2) notification procedures if staffers see posts about the department that requires tracking and/or a response.